Learn English with Vox Podcasts

 Why Nevada?
 What did they do?

 Because it's really remote In the US, we put all this thought into it.
 In Europe, they just bury it really really deep underground in Finland.
 It's supposedly so deep that it doesn't intersect with the water supplies.
-I think in the US it remains a live issue.
+I think, in the US, it remains a live issue.
 And I think what most nuclear plants do is they just have spent fuel rods on site under protection in containers where the radiation isn't escaping.

 Okay.
 I have to be honest with you.
 I have also always wondered this about nuclear waste.
 I believe the reasons why not to do it are the first of all launches do fail.
 It is bad if suddenly we sprinkled a thin dusting of fuel rods across the Atlantic Coast of Florida.
-The other half of this is like cost matter there too.
+The other half of this is like costs matter there too.
 And nuclear is kind of expensive.
 It requires some level of subsidy, at least in the US.
 And it's expensive to launch things.

 Okay.
 Let's talk more about cost.
 How expensive is nuclear energy compared to other sources?